Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/src/components/ontotext-yasgui-web-component/readme.md

 detected.

-During the component initialization, the provided external configuration is passed down to a configuration builder which use it to override and extend the the yasgui library defaults.
+During the component initialization, the provided external configuration is passed down to a configuration builder which use it to override and extend the yasgui library defaults.

 After the configuration is ready, then a yasgui instance is created with it.